paul-hammant/imapdigester/README.md

 # Running it on Pi with Cron

-Git clone this repo in `/home/pi`:
+In `/home/pi`, git clone this repo.

 Make a script `run_imapdigester.sh`, and customize as appropriate below for your email provider and account details: